aa755/decoding-human-body/_posts/2023-07-05-vaccine-safety.md

 *Outline*: First, I review the evidence Paul Offit presents to claim that the safety of childhood vaccines is settled science.
 Although I mainly focus on [this paper](https://pubmed.ncbi.nlm.nih.gov/26417097/) in which he claims to settle the question, I also discuss some of his more recent writings.
-Finally, I present the evidence, including RCTs and quasi-RCTs, that in my opinion, provide the strongest evidence of the harms of vaccines in general: all of these are *non-live* vaccines.
+Finally, I present the evidence, including RCTs and quasi-RCTs, that in my opinion, provide the strongest evidence of the harms of some non-live vaccines, e.g. DTP, flu shot, rabies vaccine.

 {:toc}